Joined by the gods of fortune

 - Brighton and Twila, your hosts in Mario Party 6, have a clear sun and moon motif, respectively.
 Brighton has a sun head and Twila a moon head, and they turn the board to either day or night, respectively, after three turns each time.
 They also get into an argument over which of them is more brilliant.

-- Espeon and Umbreon were introduced in the second generation to show off the new day/night feature.
+- Pokémon Gold and Silver introduced Espeon and Umbreon to show off the new day/night feature.
 Both evolve from an Eevee that has high happiness, but Espeon evolves during the day and Umbreon during the night.
 For further contrast, Espeon is a Psychic-Type, and Umbreon a Dark-Type.

-- Lunatone and Solrock are, as their name implies, living stones based on the sun and the moon.
+- Pokémon Ruby and Sapphire: Lunatone and Solrock are, as their name implies, living stones based on the sun and the moon.
 They are believed to be meteorites, though this is unproven.
 Solrock is said to absorb energy from the sun while Lunatone is most powerful during the full moon.
 Finally, they are version counterparts, with Solrock being in Ruby and Lunatone in Sapphire.

 - Fittingly for the games Pokémon Sun and Moon and Pokémon Ultra Sun and Ultra Moon, their main legendaries are based on the sun and the moon.
 Both evolve from a nebula Pokemon called Cosmoem, with their final form based on the game.
 Sun/Ultra Sun has Solgaleo, a white sun-lion, while Moon/Ultra Moon has blue moon-bat Lunala.